 Notes displays a set of tools at the bottom of the screen.
 You can now begin to draw or even write text.
 The iPad Pro offers excellent palm rejection so it doesn’t think you’re writing with your entire hand.

-But you can also use it as a stylus
+You can also use it as a stylus

-If you have a new iPad Pro, the Apple Pencil is a worthwhile addition to the device.
-Even if you don’t draw, you may find lots of uses for the Apple Pencil and it may streamline your work with the tablet.
+If you have an iPad, the Apple Pencil or Logitech Crayon is a worthwhile addition to the device.
+Even if you don’t draw, you may find lots of uses for your pencil device.
+It may help you streamline your work with the tablet.